LSEG-API-Samples/Article.RD.TypeScript.Bun/Article.md

 Hello Bun...
 ```
-This Bun development environment is ready for implementing the RDP HTTP application like the following example
+This VS Code Bun development environment is ready for implementing the RDP HTTP application like the following example

 ```TypeScript
 //index.ts